Brand Names: Lodosyn

 What is carbidopa (Lodosyn)?

-Carbidopa is used with levodopa to treat the stiffness, tremors, spasms, and poor muscle control of Parkinson's disease.
-These medications are also used to treat the same muscular conditions when they are caused by drugs such as chlorpromazine (Thorazine), fluphenazine (Prolixin), perphenazine (Trilafon), and others.
+Carbidopa is also used with levodopa to treat muscle symptoms similar to Parkinson's disease that are caused by certain drugs such as chlorpromazine (Thorazine), fluphenazine (Prolixin), perphenazine (Trilafon), and others.

-Carbidopa may also be used for purposes other than those listed in this medication guide.
+Carbidopa may also be used for purposes not listed in this medication guide.

 What are the possible side effects of carbidopa (Lodosyn)?

-- unusual changes in mood or behavior; or
+- confusion, hallucinations, unusual changes in mood or behavior;

 What is the most important information I should know about carbidopa (Lodosyn)?

 You should not use carbidopa if you have narrow-angle glaucoma.